tiramisulabs/seyfert-docs/src/content/docs/misc/cloudflare-workers.md

 ---
-title: Using Cloudfare Workers
+title: Using Cloudflare Workers
 ---
-Seyfert supports cloudfare workers, you can setup it by configuring `seyfert.config.js` with `config.http` [see more info here](/guides/setup-project)
+Seyfert supports Cloudflare Workers, you can setup it by configuring `seyfert.config.js` with `config.http` [see more info here](/guides/setup-project)

 :::note

-Since Cloudfare Workers doesn't support fs, using it with seyfert can be a little tricky because you will need to import each command/language/component and load it manually
+Since Cloudflare Workers doesn't support fs, using it with seyfert can be a little tricky because you will need to import each command/language/component and load it manually

 :::